christoffer/readmill-java-wrapper/README.md

   JSONArray readings = wrapper.get("/users/1/readings").
                order("created_at").from("2012-08-13:37:00Z").
                count(50).
-               jsonItems("reading") // array of readings
+               jsonItems("reading") // returns an array of readings
 ```

 For authenticated requests you need to obtain an access token.